Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

-This paper proposes KLCF, a novel RL framework that mitigates hallucinations by explicitly aligning a policy model's expressed knowledge with its pretrained parametric knowledge to achieve knowledge-level consistency.
-Through its Dual-Fact Alignment mechanism, KLCF jointly optimizes factual recall and precision to balance comprehensiveness with truthfulness.
-Extensive experiments show it significantly outperforms existing baselines.
-Moreover, the efficient reward design enables scalable online RL training without costly external knowledge retrieval.
+We propose KLCF, a reinforcement learning framework that reduces hallucination in long-form generation by aligning the policy’s expressed knowledge distribution with the base model’s parametric knowledge boundary.
+The problem is formalized as a constrained distribution matching objective: maximizing recall of high‑probability facts while strictly forbidding generation outside the support of the base knowledge.
+Our Dual‑Fact Alignment mechanism realizes this objective through jointly optimized precision and recall terms.
+Experiments show that KLCF significantly surpasses existing baselines, and its retrieval‑free, lightweight reward design enables efficient scaling to large‑scale online RL training.

-\textbf{Limitations and Future Work.} Our approach operates in a closed-book QA setting, which inherently restricts the model to its internal knowledge and excludes externally retrieved information.
-Moreover, KLCF currently applies factuality rewards at the response level, lacking fine-grained supervision over the intermediate reasoning process.

-In the future, we plan to explore step-wise factual alignment, such as applying GRPO at the sentence level or introducing process-based rewards to better guide the model’s chain of thought.
-It is also worth noting that while both the fact checklist construction and evaluation in this work rely on a static knowledge source (Wiki20250716), the general framework of KLCF is not limited by the knowledge source and can be easily extended to incorporate real-time search engines or human-annotated data.
+\textbf{Limitations and Future Work.} KLCF currently operates only in a closed‑book QA setting, with factuality rewards applied only at the response level, lacking fine‑grained supervision over intermediate reasoning.
+Future work will explore step‑wise factual alignment, such as process‑based rewards at the sentence level or within the chain of thought.
+Furthermore, while fact checklist construction currently relies on a static knowledge source, the framework can be naturally extended to incorporate real‑time retrieval or human‑annotated data.